-- Has a low, sub-5 pH and may need to be mixed with other substrates to create a good worm bedding.
+- Has a low, sub-5 pH and may need to be rinsed and/or mixed with other substrates to create a good worm bedding.

 - Peat moss is considered a non-renewable resource, most likely imported from Canada and the methods of “mining” it are not considered sustainable in some circles.